 If you are looking for an all-natural protein bar and do not mind a little added sugar, the Legion Athletics Protein Bars are available in two popular flavors.

 We love Legion’s transparency.
-The site is covered in links to studies supporting their choice of ingredients, and Legion protein bar is tested in an ISO 17025 accredited lab (which is also important if you’re an athlete who may be subject to drug testing)
+The site is covered in links to studies supporting their choice of ingredients, and the Legion protein bar is tested in an ISO 17025 accredited lab (which is also important if you’re an athlete who may be subject to drug testing).
+Our product testers rated these bars 5 out of 5 stars for label transparency and third-party testing.

 Legion Protein Bars